JWGardiner/Pico-OS/README.md

 # Usage

-Files in startup are ran just before the cli starts, which is useful for doing stuff early on.
+Files in `startup` are ran just before the cli starts, which is useful for doing stuff early on.

-Files in bin are run when you type the name of the command in the cli.
+Files in `bin` are run when you type the name of the command in the cli.

-Files in usr are for configuration.
+Files in `usr` are for configuration.

+# Installation

+The program is unfinished and as such you cannot install it yet.

+**PLEASE DO NOT MAKE BUG REPORTS ABOUT THIS**

+Releases will be in the releases tab along with instructions on how to install it.
+Different versions could vary slightly

 # Support

-WIP
+Support me on Ko-Fi with the link on the right or the link below!